arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ![Install the necessary libraries](assets/libManager.png)

 **3.** Lastly the [TensorFlow Lite Micro Library for Arduino](https://github.com/tensorflow/tflite-micro-arduino-examples) needs to be installed.
-You can find the installation instructions on the libraries github page [here](https://github.com/tensorflow/tflite-micro-arduino-examples#how-to-install).
+You can find the installation instructions on the library's GitHub page [here](https://github.com/tensorflow/tflite-micro-arduino-examples#how-to-install).

 There are more detailed [Getting Started](https://www.arduino.cc/en/Guide/NANO33BLESense) and [Troubleshooting](https://www.arduino.cc/en/Guide/Troubleshooting) guides on the Arduino site if you need help.